mathsman5133/coc.py/docs/advanced/game_data.rst

 2. Default

     In this option, coc.py will always inject game metadata when using :meth:`Client.get_player`, however will not load game metadata for any events dispatched.
-Instead see :ref:`manually_loading_metadata` for how to load it when using events.
+Instead see :ref:`loading_game_data` for how to load it when using events.

     Game metadata will be loaded on startup using this option, which means you can use :meth:`Client.parse_army_link` etc.